andreabosia/personal-finance-app/README.md

     source .app_venv/bin/activate

 pip install packages:

-    to safely bind packages to the python being used in the venv use python -m pip package_name instead of just pip install package_name
+    to safely bind packages to the python being used in the venv use python -m pip install package_name instead of just pip install package_name
+    NOTE: square brackets are interpreted as a globbing pattern in zsh --> python -m pip install "camelot-py[cv]"

 run streamlit app:
    streamlit run frontend/streamlit_app.py